 International students are not required to attend STAR.
 The following information will help you understand the Academic Advising and Registration process at Purdue.

 Virtual Summer Transition, Advising and Registration (VSTAR) is Purdue's online course for new undergraduate students who do not attend STAR.
 The course will help students learn about campus resources, how to use and navigate myPurdue, explain the ALEKS Math Assessment and provide the students with the information necessary to register for fall classes.

 Program Dates: After you confirm your attendance at Purdue and pay your deposit, eligible students (International students and STAR exceptions) will be automatically enrolled in VSTAR.
-Early May 2013 students will receive an email message regarding instructions on how to access and complete this course.
-The course must be finished and communication with your advisor must be completed by June 17, 2013 unless instructed otherwise.
+Early May 2014 students will receive an email message regarding instructions on how to access and complete this course.

 Roles and Responsibilities: It is important that you understand your responsibilities and the roles of others who will assist you in this process.